 Firewall can Help Secure Your WiFi Network

 Suppose your router does not have one.
-You can install an excellent firewall device to your router to protect your PC and WiFi network from any strangers or hackers or any cyber attacks.
+You can install an excellent firewall device to your router to protect your PC and WiFi network from any strangers or hackers or cyber-attacks.

 Keep the Router’s Security in Mind

-Perhaps by secretly opening an entry point to your router, it can be accessed remotely.
+Perhaps it can be accessed remotely by secretly opening an entry point to your router.
 To minimize this risk, practice good security principles in the home.
 Keep all devices up to date with the latest software and protect your device with a complex and lengthy password.

 Check for Rogue WiFi Access Points